arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

 > In the traditional Von Neumann architecture, the Control Unit drives the
 > execution.
 It fetches instructions and operands from memory, dispatches
-> instructions to the ALU for execution and writes back the result to memory.
+> arithmetic instructions to the ALU for execution and writes back the
+> result to memory.
+>
 > CPUs are a physical implementation of this abstract architecture.

 At its heart, every CPU is a digital circuit.
 It relies on binary inputs and binary outputs.
 To move these binary signals, the CPU interfaces with the System Bus which contains the Address, Control and Data bus.
 The Control Unit places the target address on the Address Bus, issues commands on the Control Bus, and receives the binary code via the Data Bus.
+The CPU uses registers to store operands and results from instructions which are in turn sequential digital circuits capable of storing data.

 So whenever we need the CPU to:

-- Perform some arithmetic operation with its Arithmetic Logical Unit or,
+- Perform some arithmetic operation with its Arithmetic Logical Unit
-- Perform Memory Read Write or move data between registers,
+- Perform Memory Read/Write or move data between registers

 We need to pass in a specific binary coded instruction that the digital circuit uses as the input to activate the relevant digital circuit components to perform